stoermelder/vcvrack-packone/docs/Arena.md

 ![ARENA Motion Presets](./Arena-motion2.gif)

-There are some edit options available to modify a recorded path or one of the presets: flip horizontically or flip vertically and rotate.
+There are some edit options available to modify a recorded path or one of the presets: flip horizontally or flip vertically and rotate.
 Also a path can be copied and pasted to another sequencing slot.

 ![ARENA Motion Options](./Arena-motion3.png)